Free shipping to the US on orders over $150

 He started selling Anpan in his bakery as a snack.
 As he was quite good at marketing, he decided to present his anpan to Emperor Meiji as a nutritious food.
 Kimura stressed that anpan contains Vitamin B1, which would help people not to contract the beriberi disease, a widespread disease in Japan during that time.
 Thanks to Kimura’s effort, Anpan became popular nationwide.

 It is best to use Sakadane for making anpan because it gives it the traditional flavor.
 However, it takes at least 5 days to make the Sakadane yeast, so we will introduce an anpan recipe using a water roux instead.
-Not only is water roux easier to make, but it also gives anpan a similar texture as if using sakadane.
+Not only is water roux easier to make, but it also gives anpan a similar texture as if using Sakadane.
 It contains a nice amount of water and helps to give anpan the chewy texture that it’s known for.

-Depending on your tastes, you can use either smooth Anko or chunky Anko for the anpan filling.
-Many bakeries in Japan also make seasonal Anpan with different types of bean paste, such as Sakura-An (Cherry blossom Anko) for spring and Sweet-potato paste for fall.
+for the anpan filling.
+Many bakeries in Japan also make seasonal Anpan with different types of bean paste, such as Sakura-An (Cherry blossom Anko) for spring and sweet potato paste for fall.

 Overview